-Mohamed Rashid Sheikh Hassan is a man who has projected himself as a a writer of genius, and with a Marsters in Social Anthropology and a PhD in Political Science at the School of Oriental and African Studies, University of London, he .
-During his academic studies he worked as a journalist at the British Broadcasting Corporation (BBC) Somali Service.
+Mohamed Rashid Sheikh Hassan is a man who has projected himself as a writer of genius, and with a Masters in Social Anthropology and a Ph.D. in Political Science at the School of Oriental and African Studies, University of London.
+During his academic studies, he worked as a journalist at the British Broadcasting Corporation (BBC) Somali Service.
 This was the time that I came to know him as a dear friend.
-His humility, his conscientious and considerate nature were endearing qualities that cemented our friendship over the years.
+His humility, his conscientious, and considerate nature were endearing qualities that cemented our friendship over the years.

 “During the Somali-Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
-They were dispersed to neighboring countries like Djibouti and Ethiopia Wars (1964 and 1977/1978). the memory of Ahmed Gurey was revived and revitalised by Somalis.
+They were dispersed to neighboring countries like Djibouti and Ethiopia Wars (1964 and 1977/1978), the memory of Ahmed Gurey was revived and revitalized by Somalis.
 Many songs referring to Ahmed Gurey’s glorious battles were written and disseminated.
 His memory is still a major component of Somali collective consciousness of nationalism and statehood,” the author expounds.

 With these caveats,

-“In 1984 the Maheteen formed the first political organisation to oppose Siad Barre’s regime, the Somali Salvation Democratic Front (SSDF).
-With support from Ethiopia and Libya, the SSDF waged a guerrila war to topple the military regime,” the author noted, directing my attention to some more venerable tribal traditions in Somalia.
-The Somali tribes, clans and sub-clans are Legion, and I cannot possibly explain the complexities of the tribal map of Somalia and its political implications.
+“In 1984 the Majeteen formed the first political organization to oppose Siyad Barre’s regime, the Somali Salvation Democratic Front (SSDF).
+With support from Ethiopia and Libya, the SSDF waged a guerrilla war to topple the military regime,” the author noted, directing my attention to some more venerable tribal traditions in Somalia.
+The Somali tribes, clans, and sub-clans are Legion, and I cannot possibly explain the complexities of the tribal map of Somalia and its political implications.
 The reader would have to read the book.
 What is critical, however, is to understand how various clans were associated with certain political movements and militias.

 The origins of the mistrust between northern and southern Somalia dates to the colonial era.
-The conflict between northern and southern Somalia was exacerbated by the military regime of Siad Barre.
-“More than 70 years of British and Italian ruleleft behind some distinctive characteristics, attitudes, opportunities and a unique way of life in each territory, although the bulk of the pastoral population largely remained unaffected by foreign influence.
+The conflict between northern and southern Somalia was exacerbated by the military regime of Siyad Barre.
+“More than 70 years of British and Italian rule left behind some distinctive characteristics, attitudes, opportunities, and a unique way of life in each territory, although the bulk of the pastoral population largely remained unaffected by foreign influence.
 The Union of the North and South was too rapid and prematurely planned so mistrust and misunderstanding soon started to prevail,” the author expounds.

 Mohamed Rashid Sheikh Hassan’s book fulfills almost every expectation of war-torn Somalia.
 Yet, it is peppered with surprises.
-The author adds some colour.
+The author adds some color.
 The Somali first appeared as a unique ethnic group in the Horn of Africa around 1200 AD.
 And, even if they converted to Islam soon thereafter, they held on tenaciously to their ancient tribal pre-Islamic traditions.
-“The Somalis adhere to a customary law or ‘social contract’ known as Heer.
-The Heer consists of a set of memorised rules and regulations.
+“The Somalis adhere to customary law or ‘social contract’ known as Xeer.
+The Xeer consists of a set of memorized rules and regulations.
 Its applications take place in community leaders’ meetings known as Shir where important matters are discussed and resolutions are made,” the author notes.

-“But the largely incorporates Islamic law and its concomitant values, as Islam played a vital role in the construction and sustainability of Somali society since Islamisation in the early Seventh Century.
-The Heer and Islamic law are interdependent variables,” the author told the Weekly.
+“But the largely incorporates Islamic law and its concomitant values, as Islam played a vital role in the construction and sustainability of Somali society since Islamization in the early Seventh Century.
+The Xeer and Islamic law are interdependent variables,” the author told the Weekly.